 Research and Graphic Organizers folders

-The Templates tab also includes a Research folder with pages for note taking, as well as a Graphic Organizer folder filled with templates like Venn diagrams, 5Ws, Fact or Fiction, and more.
-For a first Wixie project, you may want to direct students to use a specific one, but showing students where to find and use these on their own, opens the door to their taking charge of their learning.
+The Graphic Organizer folder is filled with templates like Venn diagrams, 5W's, Fact or Fiction, and more.
+For a first Wixie project, you may want to direct students to use a specific one, but showing students where to find and use these on their own, opens the door to students taking charge of their learning.

-No matter which first project you choose to do with your students, starting with Templates that students open sets a strong foundation for student autonomy and responsibility for learning.
-Now, in addition to students working on assignments that directd their actions, students have the expertise to open templates as they need to support classroom content and thinking.
+No matter which first project you choose to do with your students, getting students starting accessing the Templates library sets a strong foundation for student autonomy and responsibility for learning.